mdavies1992/mdavies1992/README.md

 <h1 align="center">Hi 👋, I'm Matt Davies</h1>
 <h3 align="center">A passionate Full stack developer from the United Kingdom, currently residing in Japan</h3>

+- 📖 Currently studying and working on improving my skills with Ruby on Rails, and looking into learning Python & Go!

 - 🔭 I’m currently working on [God-Forge, a web app to generate divine entities for fantasy worlds and games.](https://github.com/mdavies1992/GodMaker)

 - 📫 How to reach me **m.davies.work@gmail.com**